YouTube TV: Get 3 Streams For the Sunday Ticket & RedZone Channel - The TV Answer Man!

 However, thanks to the YouTube Sunday Ticket support team, The TV Answer Man has discovered a way to get a third stream for the games and the RedZone Channel if you subscribe to YouTube TV.

 Rather than subscribe to the Sunday Ticket bundle with the games and RedZone, just get the base plan with the games.
 (The YouTube TV Ticket base plan is $249 until June 6.)
-Then, subscribe to YouTube TV’s Sports Plus plan for $10.99.
+Then, subscribe to YouTube TV’s Sports Plus plan for $10.99 a month.
 The add-on package includes the RedZone Channel along with a dozen other sports channels.

 The add-on plan is considered part of YouTube TV’s regular lineup which comes with three streams in addition to the two Ticket streams.
 You could use one of those three regular lineup streams for the RedZone Channel without losing one of your two Sunday Ticket streams.
 You could then stream two games at the same time and stream the RedZone on a third stream.